Kytril Side Effects

 Generic Name: granisetron

-Note: This page contains side effects data for the generic drug granisetron.
-It is possible that some of the dosage forms included below may not apply to the brand name Kytril.
+Note: This page contains information about the side effects of granisetron.
+Some of the dosage forms included on this document may not apply to the brand name Kytril.

 For the Consumer

 Other dosage forms:

 In addition to its needed effects, some unwanted effects may be caused by granisetron (the active ingredient contained in Kytril).
 In the event that any of these side effects do occur, they may require medical attention.

 If any of the following side effects occur while taking granisetron, check with your doctor or nurse immediately:Less common

 - Blurred vision

 - slow or fast heartbeat